Skip to Content

 EPCOT Concept Art Communicore Hall

-• Estimated Opening Date – Late 2023
+• Estimated Opening Date – December 2023

 The new festival center has been the biggest mystery around the EPCOT expansion, and Disney has now finally given us an update after almost three years of waiting.
 Sadly budget cuts have hit the festival center since its original announcement, and the end result is going to be a much lesser version than the original plan.